nowsecure/auto-jenkins-plugin/README.md

 ### Deprecation Notice

 This Extension has been deprecated.
-NowSecure strongly recommends migrating to the updated NowSecurec Jenkins Plugin which can be found in the [JenkinsCI Organization's GitHub](https://github.com/jenkinsci/nowsecure-ci-assessments-plugin).
+NowSecure strongly recommends migrating to the updated NowSecure Jenkins Plugin which can be found in the [JenkinsCI Organization's GitHub](https://github.com/jenkinsci/nowsecure-ci-assessments-plugin).

 Migration to the new extension is straightforward: